tylorhess/ImageSequenceScroller/README.md

-javascript-video-scrubber
+ImageSequenceScroller
 =========================

-A demonstration of how to scrub through a video (JPEG sequence) with native window scrolling position (As seen on NikeResponsibility.com)
+A demonstration of how to scroll through a video (image sequence) with native window scrolling position

-Created by Gary Hepting and the Dev Team at Emerge Interactive Visit Emerge Interctive at [http://emergeinteractive.com/]

-View the live demo at [http://emergeinteractive.com/demos/javascript-video-scrubber/]

 OVERVIEW: